Who is Eligible to Vote?

 The USGenWeb Project Bylaws state in Article VII.
 Section F. Election Procedures: "All members of The USGenWeb Project, excluding Look-Up Volunteers and Transcribers, shall be eligible to vote."

-The members who are eligible to vote are those volunteers who create and/or maintain the websites that are the purpose of The USGenWeb Project, (Bylaw II.
+Members who are eligible to vote are those volunteers who create and/or maintain the websites that are the purpose of The USGenWeb Project, (Bylaw II.
 Purpose)

 The EC only verifies a county/local site when it is: